Sreeraj-S/PokemonToItem/README.md

 # PokemonToItem Mod
 **Cobblemon Addon - Pokémon Conversion and Itemization**

-This mod addon enhances the Cobblemon experience for Minecraft version 1.20.1, offering players the exciting ability to convert Pokémon into items and items back into Pokémon using intuitive in-game commands.
+This mod addon enhances the Cobblemon experience for Minecraft version: 1.20.1, offering players the exciting ability to convert Pokémon into items and items back into Pokémon using intuitive in-game commands.
 Seamlessly compatible with both Forge and Fabric platforms, this addon opens up new gameplay possibilities.

 ## Features